-4 Principles
+5 Principles

-This quality policy is underpinned by statutory quality-related requirements and by the University's commitment to fostering a culture of quality and applying national and international best practice throughout the institution.
+This quality policy is underpinned by statutory quality-related requirements and by the University's commitment to fostering a culture of quality and applying international best practice throughout the institution.

-4.1 Complying with Statutory Requirements
+5.1 Complying with Statutory Requirements

-Part 3 of the Qualifications and Quality Assurance (Education and Training) Act as amended , 2019 specifies QA requirements that must be met by Irish higher education institutions (HEIs).
+Part 3 of the Qualifications and Quality Assurance (Education and Training) Act 2012 specifies QA requirements that must be met by Irish higher education institutions (HEIs).
 Section 6.2 below specifies the core provisions of the Act and outlines how the University ensures that it complies with these provisions and associated statutory guidelines.